ArkoSammy12/creeper-healing/README.md

 This mod also supports healing explosions of different sources, such as Ghasts and Withers.
 By default, the mod will only heal Creeper explosions, but you can toggle each explosion source individually.

+### Toggle whether explosions from different sources should drop items

+ You can individually configure whether explosions coming from different sources should drop their items.
+By default, all of the explosion source types are allowed to drop their items, but you can configure these settings individually via the configu file or via commands.

 ### Configurable delays

 Configure the amount of time it takes for an explosion to start healing, and the amount of time between each block placement.